csc-training/hpc-python/README.md

 # Python in High Performance Computing

 Exercise material and model answers for the CSC course "Python in High Performance Computing".
-The course is part of PRACE Advanced Training Center (PATC) activity at CSC.
+The course is part of PRACE Training activity at CSC.

+This master branch contains always the material for latest course, past courses are stored in tags.

-## Exercises 29.-31.1.2018
+## Exercises

 [General instructions](exercise-instructions.md)